- One Day Tours

 Our journey starts early in the morning.
-Between 6 am and 7 am we will pick you up at your hotel in the Guanacaste area of Tamarindo, Conchal, Flamingo, El Coco, or Liberia and take you in a comfortable air-conditioned minivan to Costa Rica’s northern border of Penas Blancas.
+Between 6 am and 7 am, we will pick you up at your hotel in the Guanacaste area of Tamarindo, Conchal, Flamingo, El Coco, or Liberia and take you in a comfortable air-conditioned minivan to Costa Rica’s northern border of Penas Blancas.
 (Only one hour from Liberia)

 We begin by walking through border control, the fastest and easiest way to cross.
 Our guide and driver will be waiting outside the customs gate.
-Along the way from Rivas to Granada, we will make a stop in La Virgen to see the Big Lake Nicaragua and the magnificent and active Concepcion Volcano in Ometepe Island.
-Then, a quick stop for breakfast.
+Along the way from Rivas to Granada, we will make a stop in La Virgen to see the Big Lake Nicaragua and the magnificent and active Concepción Volcano in Ometepe Island.

 The charm of this colonial gem of a town begins in the Central Park Cathedral, a plaza framed by Moorish arcades and populated with splashing fountains, strolling ice cream vendors, and decorated horse-drawn carriages at the ready for clip-clopping along cobbled streets.

 Covered mostly by vegetation, the islands were formed thousands of years ago when the Mombacho Volcano blew much of its cone into the lake, creating the archipelago.

 Our last stop is the active Masaya Volcano National Park to see the crater and possibly lava.
 Comprising an area of 54 km and including two volcanoes and five craters, the volcanoes have erupted several times in history and were feared by both the indigenous people and the Spanish conquerors.

 At the end of our day, we head back to Costa Rica, where our tour ends with drop-off at your hotel in Guanacaste (approx. 20:00hrs)

-Does not includes:
+Does not include: